X

 Just love listening to your podcasts.
 My friend put me onto your podcasts 3 months ago and I’m already up to Episode 70!

-Question: I’m a first home buyer looking to buy in the inner suburbs of Melbourne, older style flat, 2 bedrooms, 1 bathroom (not more than 20 units in the apartment block!).
-Average price from my research is $550K.
-I have a mortgage broker friend who has advised if I pay off my HECS debt roughly $10K, it means my borrowing power would be $480K with a $110K deposit or $430K borrowing power without paying off my HECS.
-Would you recommend paying off HECS and sacrifice some of my deposit to free up additional cash flow from my income and enable greater borrowing for this property and other investment properties down the track?
+I have a mortgage broker friend who has advised if I pay off my HECS debt of roughly $10K, it means my borrowing power would be $480K with a $110K deposit or $430K borrowing power without paying off my HECS.
+Would you recommend paying off HECS and sacrificing some of my deposit to free up additional cash flow from my income and enable greater borrowing for this property and other investment properties down the track?
 (Note: I’ll be moving into the property and renting out the second room).

 Look forward to your response.